This article covers goes over common technical issues you may experience, as well as how to address them.

 Update Your Browser

 Internet browsers may update on their own, but other times you may have to do it manually.
 If you’re experiencing problems, we recommend checking if your browser is up to date by visiting What's My Browser.

 TIP: We recommend using an updated version of Google Chrome or Mozilla Firefox.

 Update Google Chrome by selecting the menu and clicking Update Google Chrome .
 If the button isn’t there, that means you’re already on the latest version.
 For more information on updating Chrome, continue here.

 By default, Firefox is set to update automatically.
 However, it may be done manually by selecting Menu > About Firefox > Restart Firefox to Update.
 For more information on updating Firefox, continue here .

-When you browse websites online, web browsers store, or “cache,” website data (like images and scripts) as a way to improve your experience.
+When browsing online, web browsers store, or “cache”, website data (like images and scripts) as a way to improve your experience.
 Clearing your web browser’s cache removes these stored assets, and this may help resolve issues on your school’s website.

 To clear your cache in Google Chrome, click the menu and select More tools.
 Then click Clear browsing data.
 Make sure that the Cached image and files box is checked.
 See more details on clearing your cache in Chrome here.